You can use the Access Flag (

-This is useful for operating systems, as you can use it to identify which pages are not currently being used and as a result could be paged-out (removed from RAM).
+AF bit is useful for operating systems, because you can use it to identify which pages are not currently being used and could be paged-out (removed from RAM).

 Note: The Access Flag is not typically used in a bare-metal environment, and you can generate your tables with the

 AF bit pre-set.

 AF bit is being used, the translation tables are created with the

 AF bit initially clear.
 When a page is accessed, its

 AF bit is set.
 Software can parse the tables to check whether the

 AF bits are set or clear.
 A page with